Sujata is an Architect with specialization in Landscape Architecture. She has lived away from home for 2 years in Australia.

 It was only after I moved out of university residence that I gained a bit of control on my finances, could be because the university expenses decreased, socializing with friends reduced and since I had abundant time now, I spent more time cooking at home myself.

-Financial management is still a struggle for me but living abroad definitely gave with a kickstart.
+Financial management is still a struggle for me but living abroad definitely gave it a kickstart.

 4. Choice of Travel Partner is Important

-Later that year I was travelling around Australia with my brother and that was an extremely smooth tour.
-Probably because we have same ideas when it comes to travelling which made our choices of tours, food, and stay similar making the trip easy going and convenient.
+Later, after my graduation, I was travelling around Australia with my brother and that was an extremely smooth tour too.
+We have same ideas when it comes to travelling which made our choices of tours, food, and stay similar making the trip easy going and extremely convenient.

-These incidences clarified that in order to enjoy a trip it is paramount to have compatibility with your travel partner in terms of finances and choices.
+Therefore, I can clearly state now that in order to enjoy a trip it is paramount to have compatibility with your travel partner in terms of the choices.